Parliamentary.ai

 Overview

-This bill establishes an Independent Press Council (IPC) to uphold journalistic standards, protect freedom of expression, and provide redress for individuals harmed by press misconduct.
-The Council will be independent and self-regulated, funded by newspaper subscriptions, with its structure and operations subject to Supreme Court certification.
+This bill establishes an Independent Press Council (IPC) in the UK to uphold journalistic standards, protect freedom of expression, and provide redress for victims of press misconduct.
+The Council's independence is emphasized, and its actions will be subject to judicial review.

 Description